ElwinKardux/Time-SeriesEfficientReturns/README.md

 Function for computing the Sharpe ratio improvement z-value and p-value.

 * **Intra\_efficient.m:**
 Uses the efficient function of the efficient.m file for creating the Intra-Industry efficient returns for the Fama-french five factors and the twelve industry returns.
 Also constructs its rotation portfolios and computes the predictions for the Sharpe ratio improvements using the function in efficient\_pred.m.
-These predictions are reported in this research only for the Fama-french five factors in Table \ref{tab: FF5 Predictability}.
+These predictions are reported in this research only for the Fama-french five factors.

 * **efficient\_pred.m:**
 This file contains a function for computing the efficient Fama French five factor Sharpe ratio improvement predictions.
-These prediction results are reported in Table \ref{tab: FF5 Predictability}.

 * **PriorYear\_efficient.m:**
 Uses the efficient2 function of the efficient2.m file for creating the Prior year Industry efficient returns for the Fama-french five factors and the twelve industry returns.